-Daily life is overwhelming.
-Each day we are faced with an unforgiving barrage of in-your-face advertisements, with “calls to action,” with half a million bits of unsolicited data.
-Amongst this information avalanche, it’s difficult to discern which details are relevant and which ones are not.
+Daily life is overwhelming: each day we are faced with an unforgiving barrage of in-your-face advertisements, with “calls to action,” and with half-a-million bits of unsolicited data.
+Amongst this information avalanche, it’s difficult to discern which details are relevant and which are not.

-This year’s Misfit Con was, without doubt, the best conference I’ve ever attended (and I’ve attended scores of conferences).
-It wasn’t special because of an expensive light show or some brand new technology or even because I spoke there; it was special because of its intentionality and the overwhelming attention paid to the small things.
+Last year’s Misfit Con was, without doubt, the best conference I’ve attended (and I’ve attended scores).
+It wasn’t special because of an expensive light show, some brand new technology, or even because I spoke there—it was special because of its intentionality and the overwhelming attention paid to the small things.

-AJ and Melissa Leon, Misfit’s founders, focused fervently on the details: They didn’t hold the event in your typical conference-type location, like New York or California, opting instead for Fargo, North Dakota, a city surprisingly erumpent with creativity.
-AJ and Melissa involved the local community, too, intertwining neighborhood artists and musicians and writers into the proceedings.
+AJ and Melissa Leon, Misfit’s founders, focused fervently on the details: they didn’t hold the event in your typical conference-type location, like New York or California, opting instead for Fargo, North Dakota, a city surprisingly erumpent with creativity.
+AJ and Melissa involved the local community, too, intertwining neighborhood artists, musicians, and writers into the proceedings.
 And they didn’t attempt to “scale-up” the affair, opting instead for handcrafted everything, from the surprise venues and full-time onsite barista, to the custom artwork on the walls and bright flowers hanging overhead like vibrant stalactites.
-They even curated not just the event’s guest speakers, but also the audience, deciding to limit the number of attendees to fewer than 50, requiring an approved application to attend (hundreds of people from all over the world applied, only a fraction were accepted).
+They even curated not just the event’s guest speakers, but also the audience, deciding to limit the number of attendees to fewer than 150, requiring an approved application to attend (hundreds of people from all over the world applied, only a fraction were accepted).
 The whole thing was, in a word, unforgettable.

 In fact, every memory we hold—good or bad—is comprised of absorptive details.
 We remember outstanding conferences like Misfit because people like AJ and Melissa are obsessed with getting the details right: the handcraftedness, the personal touch, the careful curation.
 Conversely, we remember a restaurant’s terrible service because of the little things they got wrong: the overcooked meat, the apathetic waiter, the crumbs on the table.

-But get bogged down with too many details, and life quickly becomes overwhelming, unbearable, vanquished with sensory overload.
-It is our job, then, to distinguish the 1% of the details that are important from the unimportant 99%.
+Get bogged down with too many details, and life quickly becomes overwhelming, unbearable—vanquished with sensory overload.
+It is our job to distinguish the 2% of the details that are important from the unimportant 98%.

-This is a lesson that I teach in my online writing class: a great story highlights the essential 1% by eliminating the superfluous 99%.
-Only then does the story become interesting; only then is the reader absorbed into something more meaningful.
-This was true for the Misfit Con; it was remarkable not only because of the attention to detail, but because of the deliberate attention to meaningful details.
+This is a lesson I teach in my online writing class: a great story highlights the essential 2% by eliminating the superfluous 98%.
+Only then does the story become interesting, only then is the reader absorbed into something more meaningful.
+This was true for the Misfit Con: it was remarkable not only because of the attention to detail, but because of the deliberate attention to meaningful details.

-The same holds true for any well-curated life.
-Of those half a million daily inputs, the key is to highlight the few dozen that’re actually important—the details that add value to our lives.
+The same holds true for any well-curated life: of those half a million daily inputs, the key is to highlight the few dozen that are actually important—the details that add value to our lives.
 Often, the best way to do so is to start eliminating—to get rid of the excess that makes life opaque so that everything worthwhile shines through.

-Stated plainly: the details are direly important; being obsessed with the right details is even more important.
+The details are direly important—being obsessed with the right details is even more important.